 - Similarly, you can’t move an entire test suite to another project.

 - Test suites can be deleted.

 - Test suites can be renamed.

-While you can’t move test suites themselves, you can move their content to other test suites.
+While you can’t move an entire test suite, you can move test suite content between test suites.
 Simply cut/copy and paste the desired test cases, smart folders, modules, etc.